A Look at How Rakuten (Ebates) Works in 2021

 Credit card rewards

 Something else you should know about Rakuten is that any cashback you earn using the service comes in addition to anything you might earn from your credit card rewards.
-As a result, in addition to the 3% back I earned from using Ebates to purchase my business cards, I also earned 2% from my Uber Visa Card.
+As a result, in addition to the 3% back I earned from using Ebates to purchase my business cards, I also earned 2% from my Uber Visa Card (which offered 2% back from online purchases at the time, but no longer does).
 This might seem obvious to some but it’s still worth mentioning for those who might not realize how these two potential benefits work together.

 Tax and shipping